-Unlike some cities, Tarrant isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tarrant are a mix of both white- and blue-collar jobs.
+Tarrant is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tarrant is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Tarrant who work in food service (14.35%), office and administrative support (11.83%), and healthcare suport services (8.30%).

 The per capita income in Tarrant in 2010 was $16,299, which is low income relative to Alabama and the nation.
 This equates to an annual income of $65,196 for a family of four.
 Tarrant also has one of the higher rates of people living in poverty in the nation, with 31.79% of its population below the federal poverty line.

 Tarrant is an extremely ethnically-diverse city.
 The people who call Tarrant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tarrant residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Tarrant include Irish, English, German, and Italian.

 The most common language spoken in Tarrant is English.
 Other important languages spoken here include Spanish and Pacific Island languages.